 NATURE

-SECTION 1 – JOSEPH J. DUNCAN, JR., POST NO. 119 is a civilian organization; membership therein does neither effect nor increase liability for military or police service.
-Rank does not exist in The American Legion; no member shall be addressed by his military or naval title in a Post meeting.
+SECTION 1 – Joseph J. Duncan, Jr. Post 119, of The American Legion is a civilian organization; membership therein does not affect nor increase liability for military or police service.
+Military rank does not exist in The American Legion; no member shall be addressed by a military title in a Post meeting.

+SECTION 2 – Joseph J. Duncan, Jr. Post 119 is located in the community of Estes Park, Colorado.

-SECTION 2 – JOSEPH J. DUNCAN, JR. POST NO. 119 shall be absolutely non-political and shall not be used for the dissemination of partisan principles nor for the promotion of the candidacy of any person seeking public office or preferment.
-No candidate for or incumbent of a salaried elective public office shall hold any office in JOSEPH J. DUNCAN, JR. POST NO. 119.
+SECTION 3 – Joseph J. Duncan, Jr. Post 119 is non-political and shall not be used for the dissemination of partisan principles nor for the promotion of the candidacy of any person seeking public office or preferment.
+No candidate for or incumbent of a salaried elective public office shall hold any office in Joseph J. Duncan, Jr. Post 119.

-SECTION 3 – The objects and purposes of this Post shall be to promote the principles and policies as set forth in the foregoing preamble and shall be subject to the National and Department Constitutions of The American Legion.ARTICLE III
+SECTION 4 – The objects and purposes of this Post shall be to: promote peace and good will among the peoples of the United States and all the nations of the Earth; to preserve the memories and incidents of the two World Wars and the other great hostilities fought to uphold democracy; to cement the ties and comradeship born of service; and to consecrate the efforts of its members to mutual helpfulness and service to their country.

+ARTICLE III

 MEMBERSHIP

+SECTION 1 – Membership types and eligibility are as follows:

+A. American Legion.
+Eligibility for membership as a Legionnaire shall be as prescribed by the National Constitution of The American Legion.

+B. American Legion Auxiliary, Joseph J. Duncan, Jr. Unit 119 of Estes Park, Department of Colorado.
+Eligibility for membership in the Auxiliary shall be as prescribed by the National Constitution of The American Legion.
+Auxiliary members are subject to the American Legion Auxiliary Joseph J. Duncan, Jr. Unit 119 Constitution and Bylaws.

+C. The Sons of the American Legion (SAL) Squadron 119, J. Duncan, Jr. Post 119, The American Legion.
+Eligibility for membership as a SAL shall be as prescribed by the 2020 American Legion Officers Guide and Manual of Ceremonies.
+SAL members are subject to the SAL Squadron 119 Joseph J. Duncan, Jr. Post 119 Constitution and Bylaws.

-SECTION 1 – Eligibility to membership in this Post shall be as prescribed by the National Constitution of The American Legion.SECTION 2 – Application for membership shall be made in writing and passed to the Post Executive Committee for final check on eligibility and completeness of data required under such regulations as prescribed by the National Constitution of The American Legion.
+SECTION 2 – Application for new Legionnaire membership shall be made in writing and passed to the Adjutant for final check of eligibility and completeness of data required under such regulations as prescribed by the National Constitution of The American Legion.

-SECTION 3 – All applications for membership shall be acted upon at the next Post meeting following the making of such application.

-SECTION 4 – There shall be no class or form of membership other than active membership; honorary memberships are forbidden.
+SECTION 3 – There shall be no class or form of membership other than active membership; honorary memberships are forbidden.

-SECTION 5 –All persons who are members in good standing of the Post shall constitute the membership of THE AMERICAN LEGION SOCIAL CLUB, as established under ARTICLE VII.
-SECTION 13, of this Constitution.
+SECTION 4 –A Legionnaire member in good standing is defined as one whose dues are paid and whose membership is neither suspended nor expelled, both as outlined in the National Constitution of The American Legion.

 ARTICLE IV

 OFFICERS

-SECTION 1 – The elected officers of this Post shall be Commander, Senior and Junior Vice Commanders, Adjutant, Finance Officer, Service Officer Assistant Service Officer, Historian, Chaplain, and Sergeant-at-Arms.
+SECTION 1 – The elected officers of Joseph J. Duncan, Jr. Post 119 shall be Commander, Vice Commander, Adjutant, Finance Officer, Service Officer, Historian, Chaplain, and Sergeant-at-Arms.

-SECTION 2 – THE DUTIES OF SAID OFFICERS SHALL BE AS FOLLOWS:
+SECTION 2 – The Duties of said officers shall be as follows:

-A. The Post Commander shall preside at all meetings of the Post and have general supervision over the business and affairs of the Post.
+A. The Commander shall preside at all meetings of the Post and provide general supervision over the business and affairs of the Post.
 The Commander will appoint all committees and will be an ex-officio member thereof.